 3. Open your VPN app (or browser extension) and connect to a server in the country from which you want to browse.
-For example, you’d use a server in the US to unblock Netflix US.
+For example, you’d use a server in the US to securely access Netflix US.

-4. You now have a new, temporary IP address which you can use to unblock geo-restricted online content.
+4. You now have a new, temporary IP address which you can use to stream geo-restricted online content.

 5. Still finding blocked content?
 Try clearing your browser’s cache and cookies.
 You may also connect to another server in case the IP address you’re using has been blacklisted.
 Alternatively, contact your VPN’s customer support for further guidance.